mineiros-io/terraform-github-repository/README.md

   Can also be type `list(string)`.
 Create and manage branches within your repository.
   Additional constraints can be applied to ensure your branch is created from another branch or commit.
-  Every `string` in the list will be converted internally into the `object` representation with the `key` argument being set to the `string`. `object` details are explained below.
+  Every `string` in the list will be converted internally into the `object` representation with the `name` argument being set to the `string`. `object` details are explained below.

   Default is `[]`.